cobbler/cobbler/docs/cobbler-conf.rst

 make these repositories usable on installed systems (since Cobbler makes a very convenient mirror) set this to ``True``.
 Most users can safely set this to ``True``.
 Users who have a dual homed Cobbler server, or are installing laptops that will not always have access to the Cobbler server may wish to leave this as ``False``.
-In that case, the Cobbler mirrored yum repos are still accessible at ``http://cobbler.example.org/cblr/repo_mirror`` and yum configuration can still be done manually.
+In that case, the Cobbler mirrored yum repos are still accessible at ``http://cobbler.example.org/cblr/repo_mirror`` and YUM configuration can still be done manually.
 This is just a shortcut.

 default: ``True``